oliynykroman/rf-frame-scss/README.md

     $cont_width         : 95%; //grid full width
     $max_cont_width     : 1170px; //max-width
     ```

+## Image sprites
+1. Set  next properties in settings.js to true:
+isSprite_RASTER: true, // set true if you need only raster sprites
+isSprite_VECTOR: false  // set true if you need only vector sprites
+can be set both to true
 start: gulp

 For automate markup regressive testing is used backstop.js